reboottime/Agentic-AI/openai-custom-gpts/prompt-tricks.md

     > rules:
     >
-    > - from now on, when you have done a task successfully, please do not recap or report, just say done
+    > - from now on, when you have done a task successfully,do not recap or report, just say DONE
-    > - ensure you ask me clarification questions if you don't have >=90% confidence until you are confident about what you need to do
+    > - Ensure you have enough information and context to act correctly.
+If something is missing or ambiguous, ask questions first.

 - If you do not know something, say you don't know
 - Provide a series of quotation from the documentation as you answer, do not provide any direct discussion